 While we waited I asked him about his life and his family.
 He talked about his six children, his love for the earth mother and his current ritualistic nine-day fasting.
 To be honest not everything he said made sense to me as the stories he told veered between the real and the mystical.
 But just listening to someone like him, who’d dedicated his life to his family and his religion, was an incredibly humbling experience.

 He proudly showed me a pocket-sized testimonial book containing the best wishes of people he’d helped in the past.
 Not that he could actually read them, so I read the ones in English to him.
 He just smiled as I read the universally glowing tributes and thanks.
 But what shone through was the genuine warmth and affection people had for him.

-We’d decided to eat early as we wanted to catch the Gangaur Festival procession, which was due to start at 6 pm.
-This annual festival celebrates the monsoon, harvest, and marital fidelity and takes place throughout Rajasthan.
+Later on, he took us to see the Gangaur Festival procession – an annual festival that takes place throughout Rajasthan to celebrate the monsoon, harvest, and marital fidelity.
 The roads were now even crazier than during the day as excited locals weaved their way to the old city on the backs of motorbikes and vans.
 Car, bike and bus horns blared out almost continuously as everyone jostled for position – apart from Gopal it seemed, as he calmly, and assertively, overtook nearly everyone around him.
 Meanwhile, we looked on in open-mouthed admiration.